Skip to content

 Q: What happens if I rename a pipeline that's part of a workflow?

-A: Renaming pipelines will not break workflows that reference those pipeline names.
-However if pipelines are deleted and recreated you'll need to update or recreate the affected workflows.
+A: Renaming pipelines won't break existing workflows.
+However, if you delete and recreate a pipeline, you'll need to update or recreate the affected workflows.

 Q: How do I temporarily disable a workflow without deleting it?

-A: Currently, workflows are either active or deleted.
-To temporarily disable automation, you'll need to remove the workflow connection and recreate it when needed.
+A: Workflows are either active or deleted.
+To temporarily disable automation, remove the workflow connection and recreate it when needed.

 Q: Why don't my Zenhub issues move through workflows?